The Best Shotgun Sights

 Quality shotgun sights can have a long-lasting battery and have a sturdy mount but may not offer the same level of durability for every situation or weather condition.
 When it comes to scopes and red dots mounted on the shotgun, you need to be able to trust that your zero will hold even if the gun is dropped or bumped.

 The other consideration for dots and scopes is the temperature range for which they are rated.
 Most scope hunting seasons are in the fall and winter, where encountering sub-zero temps might be more likely than bagging a trophy buck.
-Ensure that whatever your intended purpose is for the shotgun, that the optic can handle it as well.
+Ensure that whatever your intended purpose is for the shotgun, the optic can also handle it.

 Iron Sights

-Just like with any firearm, iron sights are always going to be a reliable option.
+Just like with any firearm, iron sights will always be a reliable option, but with shotguns they’re still very useful thanks to the wide spread a shotgun creates.
 Many popular versions of iron sights for shotguns include colored beads, long fiber optics, and — much like a pistol — a rear and front sight.

 One of the simplest upgrades you can make is changing out the front bead on your shotgun to a color your eyes pick can up quickly.
 Carlsons high visibility shotgun beads come in red and white and can screw into any shotgun with a 3-56 or 6-48 thread.